Jiang Wei: Fifth expedition (250)

-Fei Yi's opposition to Jiang Wei's hawkish stance
+Fei Yi's restrictions on Jiang Wei's campaigns

-Jiang Wei believed that he was familiar with the culture of the Qiang and other non-Han Chinese tribes in western China, and had great confidence in his skills as a military leader.
-He often boasted that he could easily conquer the Wei-controlled lands in present-day Gansu if he had the support of the Qiang and non-Han Chinese tribes living in the region.
+Jiang Wei believed that his familiarity with the Qiang and other peoples of the northwest, together with his military ability, would allow him to seize the Wei-held lands west of Long if he could enlist their support.

-Fei Yi, however, disapproved of Jiang Wei's hawkish stance and warmongering behaviour towards Wei, and attempted to rein him in by limiting the number of troops he led into battle each time to no more than 10,000.
+Fei Yi, however, repeatedly rejected Jiang Wei's proposals for a major offensive and generally limited him to no more than 10,000 troops.

 The Han Jin Chunqiu (漢晉春秋) recorded that Fei Yi once told Jiang Wei: "We aren’t as brilliant as the Imperial Chancellor.
 If even he can't stabilise the Empire, what makes you think we can do it?
 Wouldn't it be better to defend our state, govern our people well, respect and safeguard his legacy, and pass it on to future generations?
 Stop your wishful thinking that you can achieve victory in one fell swoop.
 If you fail, it will be too late for regrets."